 - 1. Go to the space and choose Space tools > Content Tools from the bottom of the sidebar - 2.
 Choose Export - 3.
-Select either HTML, XML, or PDF, then choose Next - 4.
-Select either a normal or custom export for HTML or PDF, or a Full or Custom XML export: - Normal Export (HTML and PDF) to produce an HTML file containing all the pages that you have permission to view. - Full Export (XML) to produce an XML file containing all the pages in the space, including those that you do not have permission to view. - Custom Export if you want to export selected pages only, or if you want to exclude comments from the export. - 5.
-Choose Export
+Select either HTML, XML, or PDF, then choose Next

+- 4. Select the type of export: - Normal Export (HTML and PDF) to produce an HTML or PDF file containing all the pages that you have permission to view. - Full Export (XML) to produce an XML file containing all the pages in the space, including those that you do not have permission to view. - Custom Export if you want to export selected pages only, or if you want to exclude comments from the export. - 5.
+Choose whether to Include Page Numbers (PDF only) - 6.
+Choose Export.